mbalyura/google-maps-api-demo/README.md

 # Google Map API demo

-## ! geocoder-api used to searching addresses works only from dev-server !
+### geocoder-api used to searching addresses works only from localhost!

 ---